 - The person feeling inflammation throughout the body should not use it.

-- Excess use of pippali can causes burning sensation, and it can cause vitiation to all Dosha
+- Excess use of pippali can cause a burning sensation, and it can cause vitiation to all Dosha

-- It should not be used continuously for long duration.
+- It should not be used continuously for a long duration.

 Today Piper longum is a plant of high commercial and economic importance and its use as a bioavailability enhancer can be surfed in various formulations.